sheriffderek/fairbanks-wordpress-theme/README.md

 ## local MAMP setup
 is what we used

+(this repo is only the theme and a few nessesary files / see the gitignore)

 ## build
 there's a gulp task - check the theme README SCSS - see theme README